douglas-DS/recipes-api/README.md

 # Recipes API

-A Spring Boot application built with Kotlin that provides RESTful endpoints for managing shopping carts and recipes.
+A Spring Boot application built with Kotlin that provides RESTful endpoints for managing carts with their items and recipes.

 This service leverages Spring WebFlux for reactive support, Spring Data JPA for persistence, and includes out-of-the-box OpenAPI 3.0 and Swagger UI for API documentation.